etiennestuder/gradle-jooq-plugin/README.md

 ## Configuration

 ### build.gradle
-The jOOQ code generation is configured per target source set.
-The configuration below shows a sample configuration that will create the jOOQ Java sources and include them in the `main` source set.
+The jOOQ code generation is configured per source set in which to include the generated sources.
+The configuration below shows a sample configuration that creates the jOOQ Java sources from a PostgreSQL database schema and includes them in the `main` source set.

+By default, the generated sources are written to `build/generated-src/jooq/<sourceSet>'.
+The output directory can be configured by explicitly setting the `directory` attribute of the `target` configuration.

 See the [jOOQ XSD](http://www.jooq.org/xsd/jooq-codegen-3.3.0.xsd) for the full set of configuration options.

 ```groovy
 jooq {